Under the flawless pearly beauty of String of Pearls, don’t forget their toxicity to pets, including cats.

-But before you leave for the vet, remember to take all of your cat’s previous medical cards or documents.
+Before leaving for the vet, remember to take your cat’s previous medical cards or documents.

 Once you get to the vet, they will most likely perform a general veterinarian’s diagnosis.

-- Analyze Medical Reports: Before administering medications, they need to know about the immunizations, diseases, or other behaviors.
+- Analyze Medical Reports: Before administering medications, they must know about the immunizations, diseases, or other behaviors.

-- Oral Examination: To inspect any harm in the mouth from poisoning and to remove any plant residues
+- Oral Examination: To inspect any harm in the mouth from poisoning and remove plant residues.

 Even after following these processes, if they can not conclude, they may opt to do an endoscopy.